-- Send everyone the app information: Send them a link and be sure it is available on their mobile device.
+Send them a link and be sure it is available on their mobile device.
 Urge them to download the app, register, and set up their account as soon as possible, ensuring they are ready to support when needed.
 If it is helpful for group members, set up a time to get together and walk through the app and help everyone become familiar with it.

-- Agree to some basic support ground rules: Setting a few ground rules about group behavior, including communication etiquette, providing timely updates, checking the app regularly, following through, responding to wish invitations, and honoring visit and support preferences, will keep things on track.
+Setting a few ground rules about group behavior, including communication etiquette, providing timely updates, checking the app regularly, following through, responding to wish invitations, and honoring visit and support preferences, will keep things on track.
 It may help to identify a lead and a backup supporter to ensure timely updates are provided when a loved one is unwell or unable to provide their own updates.
 A tool is only as good as the information provided, so if it is outdated or incorrect, you may get the opposite effect, discouraging the support network from staying connected, and worse, causing the person needing help to feel unsupported.

-- Check the app regularly: Notifications vary from app to app, so everyone needs to check the app regularly so updates and needs are not missed.
+Notifications vary from app to app, so everyone needs to check the app regularly so updates and needs are not missed.
 Life gets busy, so setting a regular reminder to check is always a good plan.
 Once support is underway, work together to keep things running smoothly.
 Needs and updates will vary, but if there is an important update and you want to make sure everyone sees it, you can also use a group chat urging everyone to check the app (remembering to honor any privacy guidelines set out by the patient on these other channels).

-- Be specific with needs: When asking for support or comfort items, the old saying “be careful what you wish for” holds especially true here.
+When asking for support or comfort items, the old saying “be careful what you wish for” holds especially true here.
 If you have something specific in mind or if there are some critical date/time/location requirements, be as specific as possible.
 This means including links to shared documents or lists or, as appropriate, a URL to a specific item so the supporter clicks the link and has a clear idea of what is needed (or buy the item).
 The clearer you can be, the better – it will reduce confusion and stress for everyone.